viktordynamite/viktordynamite/README.md

 # Moving Away from GitHub

-Unfortunately, I am leaving GitHub for better git platforms.
-Deleted all the commits and repos You can now find me here:
+Unfortunately, I am leaving GitHub and Microslop for better git platforms.
+Deleted all the commits and repos, maybe Ill contribute to some open source projects here.
+Self hosting git but also you can find me at:
+You can now find me here:

 **Codeberg:** https://codeberg.org/viktordynamite